Adversarial Deep Reinforcement Learning for Improving the Robustness of Multi-agent Autonomous Driving Policies: Introduction

 The key research contributions in this paper are: \begin{enumerate} \item Proposing a two-step methodology for finding failure scenarios in ACs and improving the robustness of ACs given the effective test scenarios.

 \item Introducing a novel DRL framework for testing and improving driving policies of independent non-communicating agents in a multi-agent AC environment.
-The implementation of the framework is open~\footnote{ https://anonymous.4open.science/r/MAD-ARL-EF71/README.md} and reusable, which supports the reproducibility of research in the AD domain.
+The implementation of the framework is open~\footnote{ https://github.com/T3AS/MAD-ARL} and reusable, which supports the reproducibility of research in the AD domain.

 \item Designing an RL-based adversarial agent that can be generalized for testing more than one AC driving policy by only training against a single victim AC.

 \item Designing an adversary that can effectively drive an AC into error states by creating natural (i.e. realistic) observations for the AC's driving policies, without whitebox access to its input state.